MaherAlhijile/Digital-Holographic-Microscope-ICTP-KAUST-/README.md

 # Collection of Resources and Findings During Our Time at ICTP
+## System Versions:
+# Local Version
+This is a standalone desktop software designed to work with a DHM (Digital Holographic Microscopy) add-on for regular microscopes.
+It handles live acquisition, phase reconstruction, ROI selection, and image processing locally using the connected Basler camera and the Pylon library.
+Can be found under the local directory

 ## Before starting
 * Download and install pylon library, give sudo permit to install USB rules, in case of doubt, follow `Install.txt` instructions.